syntax-tree/mdast-util-to-markdown/readme.md

 ###### `options.handlers`

-Object mapping node types to custom handlers.
+Object mapping node types to custom handlers (`Record<string, Handle>`, default:
+`{}`).
 Useful for syntax extensions.

+This option is a bit advanced.
-Take a look at [`lib/handle`][handlers] for examples.
+It’s recommended to look at the code in [`lib/handle/`][handlers] for examples.

 ###### `options.join`

-List of functions used to determine what to place between two flow nodes.
+List of functions used to determine what to place between two flow nodes (`Array<Join>`, default: `[]`).

-Often, they are joined by one blank line.
+“Blocks” are typically joined by one blank line.
-In certain cases, it’s nicer to have them next to each other.
-Or, they can’t occur together.
+Sometimes it’s nicer to have them flush next to each other, yet other times they can’t occur together at all.
-These functions receive two adjacent nodes and their parent and can return `number` or `boolean`, referring to how many blank lines to use between them.
+Join functions receive two adjacent siblings and their parent and can return `number` or `boolean`, to signal how many blank lines to use between them.
 A return value of `true` is as passing `1`.
 A return value of `false` means the nodes cannot be joined by a blank line, such as two adjacent block quotes or indented code after a list, in which case a